brabect1/sta_basics_course/doc/sta_basics_course.rst

 *D-type flip-flop* (or just *D flip-flop*, *FF* or simply *flop*) is a sequential element where a data input ``D`` copies to a data output ``Q`` on rising edge event of a clock signal ``CK``.
 Its implementation usually builds on a series of D latches, called *master* and *slave*, with inverted gate controls such that every ``CK`` half-period only one latch is transparent and the other is stable.
-Hence the clock transition in the direction of *active edge* "pours" data from input to output and "locks" it there until the next clock active edge.
+Hence the clock transition in the direction of the *active edge* "pours" data from input to output and "locks" it there until the next clock active edge.
 FF function (ignoring gate delays) and equivalent HDL code is shown below.